-Starting your first role as an independent contractor is an exciting time but it can be a little daunting.
-Even if you take the first step into contracting because you have a contract ready to start, how do you ensure that there is a steady flow of work in the longer term?
+Starting your first role as an independent contractor or consultant is an exciting time but it can be a little daunting.
+Even if you take the first step because you have a contract ready to start, how do you ensure that there is a steady flow of work in the longer term?

 The importance of keeping your pipeline full

 It can be easy to focus on the job in hand when you begin contacting.
 You’re working for a new client and you become immersed in the project you are working on.
 As a contractor, part of your role as your own boss is to ensure that you have new leads to other contracts before your existing one finishes.

 Planned downtime is great if that’s part of your long-term plan but if you’ve budgeted to retain a steady flow of work in your business plan you need to have a clear idea of how you are going to source your next contract.

 If you enter contacting after a prolonged career you may have a large network of contacts to tap into.
 You could try to source contracts directly through your contacts but this can be limiting.
 Independent professionals often come across barriers to entry if the companies they are trying to target are large corporates with centralised procurement functions.

 Having said that, if you have a network of smaller or owner-managed businesses you may be able to source contracts directly.
 The art of securing contracts this way is in the timing – you are working from a limited pool of contacts and their needs for a contractor may not coincide with when your existing contract ends.
 This way of securing business is time and resource heavy.

 The majority of contractors find one or two agencies with which they work with regularly and build strong relationships secure upcoming roles.
 You outsource the task of finding contract work to the agency but you still need to ensure you nurture the relationship and steer the search to further your career.
 Having a good relationship with your agency is the most productive way of finding contracting work and you can read more about the benefits of using an agency here.